 - Re-admittance after expulsion requires action by the Governing Board.

-- DAY—When the College District is in regular session and regular classes are held.
+Day – Days during which the College District is in session and regular classes are held, excluding Saturdays and Sundays.

-- Ineligibility for all student organization officer position.
-Any misconduct during the probation period will be cause for suspension or other disciplinary action.
+Disciplinary Probation – A specific period of conditional participation in campus and academic affairs, which may include ineligibility for student organization officer positions.
+Any misconduct during the probation period will be cause for other disciplinary action, including suspension.

 Expulsion –Exclusion of the student by the Board of Trustees from all colleges in the District for one or more terms.

 Instructor – Any academic employee of the District in whose class a student subject to discipline is enrolled, or counselor who is providing or has provided services to the student, or other academic employee who has the responsibility for the student’s educational program.

 Notice – Delivery of written notice shall be emailed to College District student email account.
 Secondary notices may be delivered by United States (US) mail.
 Three business days are allowed for US mail delivery.